telefonicaid/fiware-cygnus/doc/contributing/contributing_guidelines.md

 * Authorship: <your name/company>
 ```

-If the file already exists, you MAY add a line about it at the end of the header in the following form:
+If the file already exists and you modify it, you MAY add a line about it at the end of the header in the following form:

 ```
 * Modified by: <your name/company>